- Go Hiking

 Buy Trail Map:

 Take the New York State Thruway to Exit 16 (Harriman).
 Proceed north on N.Y.
-Route 32 for about seven miles to the Village of Mountainville, and turn left onto Pleasant Hill Road (County Route 79).
+Route 32 for about seven miles to the Village of Mountainville, and turn left onto Pleasant Hill Road (County Route 79) at a large sign for the “Black Rock Fish & Game Club.”
 At the bottom of the hill, turn left again onto Taylor Road, then bear right and cross the bridge over the Thruway.
 The trailhead parking area is on the right side of the road, just beyond the junction with Creekside Lane.

-Shortline bus goes to Mountainville and makes a stop at Angola Road and Route 32.
-Cross the street (Rt.
-32) where there's a big sign that says "Black Rock Rod & Game Club" and walk toward Pleasant Hill Road (County Route 79).
+Short Line bus goes to Mountainville and makes a stop at Angola Road and Route 32.
+Cross Route 32 at the large sign "Black Rock Fish & Game Club" and head downhill on Pleasant Hill Road (County Route 79).
 At the bottom of the hill, turn left onto Taylor Road, then bear right and cross the bridge over the Thruway.
 The trailhead is on the left side of the road, just beyond the junction with Creekside Lane and opposite the trailhead parking area on the right.

 From the western end of the parking area, cross the road and proceed south on the joint Jessup (yellow), Sweet Clover (white) and Highlands (teal diamond) Trails, which climb gently to the crest of a field and then descend to a woods road.
 To the right, you can see Schunemunk Mountain, which you'll soon climb.